-Our purpose is to provide support to Education Ministries across the world, helping them to build local education systems that are world-class and have the internal capacity to continue to grow and develop.
+Our purpose is to provide support to Education Ministries across the world, helping them to build local education systems that have the internal capacity to continue to grow and develop.

 Key services we deliver include: